raihan2000/visualizer/README.md

 # Features

 - Drag and Drop Supports

-No special features available as it is in Testing phase.
-It will be available in [ego](https://extensions.gnome.org/) soon
+- Change Audio source from Menu (To change right/left click on Visualizer)
+- Change Visualizer size
+- Increase or Decrease Bands

+More Feature will be added in Future

 # Installation

 1. Download zip file : https://github.com/raihan2000/visualizer/archive/refs/heads/testing.zip
-2. Extract to visualizer-testing
+2. Extract to visualizer-main
-3. make install
+4. make install

 or